Muhameddemadd/Hand-Gestures-Detection/README.md

 * Mediapipe

 ## Dataset
-### The dataset is manually with mediapipe collected and it has 4k examples divided into 10 classes:
+### The [dataset](https://drive.google.com/file/d/1wpktVV_S7TxmSbABrLr9mL5WsnYU3d8Z/view?usp=share_link) is manually collected with mediapipe and it has 10k examples divided into 10 classes:
 For the robotic arm:
 * Up
 * Down